ibm-cloud-docs/discovery-data/backup-restore.md

 -   Ingesting documents
 -   Training a trained query model

-The amount of storage that is available in the node where you run the backup script must be 3 times the size of the PostgreSQL data store that you plan to back up and restore.
+The amount of storage that is available in the node where you run the backup script must be 3 times as large as the largest backup file in the data store that you plan to back up.
 If your data store is large, consider using a persistent volume claim instead of relying on the node's ephemeral storage.
 For more information, see [Configuring jobs to use PVC](#pvc).
 {: attention}

 Complete the following steps to back up {{site.data.keyword.discoveryfull}} data by using the backup scripts: